 Sean’s accomplishments in his short life were prodigious; he was successful, handsome and well-liked.
 Why, then, did he die of an accidental overdose?
 He died from an overdose of drugs including prescribed anti-anxiety medication

 The most obvious answer is his struggle with Bipolar Disorder, which fueled his battle with alcohol and drugs.
-Sean endeavored until the end of his life to overcome the demons of panic attacks, sleep deprivation and depression that plagued him, the cause of which remained undiagnosed and unrecognized until close to his death on April 15, 2008.
+Sean Costello endeavored until the end of his life to overcome the demons of panic attacks, sleep deprivation and depression that plagued him, the cause of which remained undiagnosed and unrecognized until close to his death on April 15, 2008, one day before his 29th birthday.
+He was 28 years old.

 Blues guitar virtuoso Tinsley Ellis called him a triple threat, pointing at his virtuoso guitar playing, his masterful singing and his amazing songwriting.
 As a guitarist he was astounding, but for Sean Costello it was never about showing off monstrous chops or stroking his ego.
 His playing always fit the song; he would work the tone and phrasing, sometimes with an economy of notes that let the empty spaces hang achingly for what seemed like hours.
 When he did take off on the occasional blazing run, he was the ultimate tightrope walker, flirting fearlessly beyond pentatonic danger before bringing it all back home with the unlikeliest of phrases that was still, somehow, perfect.